expo/expo/guides/Enabling the Expo Web Target.md

 ]
 ```

 You should now be able to run `yarn web` to start webpack.
-Expo may not work as all of the web changes may not be published to NPM yet.
+Features are currently being added and changed rapidly, use with caution.

 ## Usage

-After adding web support, your main entry point should be the `App.js` file.
+After adding web support your main entry point should be the `App.js` file.

 ```js
 // ✅